abarker/typped/doc/sphinx_docs/calculator_example.rst

 This section shows how to implement a simple calculator language using the Typped package.
-It is an evaluating calculator with a simple read-evaluate-print (REP) loop.
+It is an evaluating calculator with a simple read-evaluate-print loop (REPL).
 It implements basic math operations.
 It does not have many predefined functions, but it would be simple to add them according to the pattern of the current ones.
 The juxtaposition operator is defined for multiplication, so any two terms next to each other (by default